 Arbitech is committed to fostering a workplace that is free of discrimination, harassment, and/or violence and one in which all individuals are treated with respect and dignity.
 Everyone, Arbitech staff come into contact with has a right to equal treatment without discrimination or harassment on the basis of the following grounds:

-Throughout this Policy the above listed grounds will be referred to as the "prohibited grounds".
+Throughout this Policy the above listed grounds will be referred to as the “prohibited grounds”.
 A right to freedom from discrimination and harassment is also infringed where someone is treated unequally because she/he is in a relationship, association or dealing with a person or persons identified by a prohibited ground of discrimination.
-Discriminatory and harassing behaviours are offensive, degrading and illegal.
+Discriminatory and harassing behaviours are offensive, degrading, and illegal.
 Every staff person at Arbitech is responsible for creating an environment which is free of discrimination and harassment.
 Individuals acting on their own and/or on behalf of Arbitech can be held responsible under this Policy and in law for discriminatory and harassing acts.
-Those found to have engaged in such conduct on the basis of a prohibited ground will be subject to discipline.
-Those found to have been harassed or discriminated against on the basis of a prohibited ground will be entitled to a remedy.
+Those found to have engaged in such conduct based on a prohibited ground will be subject to discipline.
+Those found to have been harassed or discriminated against based on a prohibited ground will be entitled to a remedy.

-3. All parties involved in a complaint must be treated fairly.
-Arbitech's Discrimination and Harassment Prevention Policy and Procedures are based on principles of fairness and due process for complainants and respondents.
-ARBITECH is committed to providing a complaints process that is fair, unbiased and facilitative for all parties.
+- All parties involved in a complaint must be treated fairly.
+Arbitech’s Discrimination and Harassment Prevention Policy and Procedures are based on principles of fairness and due process for complainants and respondents.
+ARBITECH is committed to providing a complaints process that is fair, unbiased, and facilitative for all parties.